IKedi/ikedi.github.io/app/scripts/sgd/doc.md

 ### Modifying SGD gui

-You can modify the main SGD gui with this Example:
+You can modify the main SGD gui with this example:

 Regular Multiplier box: